Chai-T29/Brain_Tumor_Segmentation/README.md

 python test_dqn.py
 ```

-The script loads the most recent checkpoint, rolls out deterministic policies (no exploration or embedding noise), and reports success rate, mean IoU, and average steps per slice.
+The script loads the most recent checkpoint, rolls out deterministic policies (no exploration or embedding noise), reports success rate, mean IoU, and average steps per slice, and stores GIFs (up to `logging.test_gif_limit`) in the configured directory.

 ## Configuration Highlights